MdSamsuzzohaShayon/youthspike-event-management/README.md

  - **Design**
  - Black text on yellow box
  - Yellow need to be little more brighter than current yellow
+ - Put those headers in every page of a event

  - **Public View**
  - There will be list of events instead of list of LDOs